cjiang18/stochastic-delay-differential-equation/README.md

 I am going to explain some of the algorithms I used in the scripts.

-# How noise realisation is implemented when pullback
+# How noise realisation is implemented when pullback exists

+A pullback means we have negative time.
+For example, if pullback is 200, then we s

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTUwNjAzNjQsMTAyODQyNTEyNiwtMz
-gzMTM4MzQ0LDYzNjU5MDYzNF19
+eyJoaXN0b3J5IjpbNjU2MTQ4NTQzLDEwMjg0MjUxMjYsLTM4Mz
+EzODM0NCw2MzY1OTA2MzRdfQ==
 -->